 D&I research findings

 Despite an increasing focus on diversity and inclusion practices in recent years, the research has revealed that only half of the Aussie workers believe their employers have successfully established a diverse and inclusive culture.

-This echoes industry research which shows three in four Australian workers support their organisation taking action to create a workplace that is diverse and inclusive1.
+This echoes industry research showing three in four Australian workers support their organisation taking action to create a diverse and inclusive workplace.

-As such, there is a significant gap between what employees want and what employers are achieving when it comes to a diverse and inclusive work environment.
+As such, there is a significant gap between what employees want and what employers are achieving regarding a diverse and inclusive work environment.

 Our research indicates organisations need to define their strategy better here, putting in place clear channels of communications to foster inclusion, promote broader perspectives and drive diverse thinking.

-This agenda needs to be driven across all levels of the business because, far too often, it's communicated externally and not executed internally.
+This plan needs to be driven across all levels of the business because, far too often, it's communicated externally and not executed internally.
 This results in employees feeling excluded from the conversation, ultimately impacting their work satisfaction and your business.

-While many businesses may have policies and strategies in place, the single most critical focus needs to be on how this is communicated with employees.
+While many businesses may have policies and strategies in place, the single most critical focus must be on how employees communicate this.

 Once in the job, close to half are calling on employers to deliver clear channels for communication and feedback as well as concrete and meaningful actions about these issues.

 creating a sense of inclusion

 It's widely accepted that the right cultural fit is critical for Australians when looking to join a company or consider a career move.
-In line with this, our research showed that almost two-thirds of Australians feel the greatest sense of inclusion when an employer offers flexible work options.
-This is something that clearly really matters to Australians.
+In line with this, our research showed that almost two-thirds of Australians feel the most incredible sense of inclusion when an employer offers flexible work options.
+This is something that matters to Australians.

-The onus is on employers to deliver clear and defined employee value propositions and create career paths for staff, not just job roles to fill quotas.
+The onus is on employers to deliver precise and defined employee value propositions and create career paths for staff, not just job roles to fill quotas.

 You may attract people to your business, but you won't be able to keep them if you can't champion organisation-wide acceptance of flexible work choices.